 You must be a registered student to submit your thesis for examination.
 If your registration period is about to expire you have an additional three months in which you can submit your thesis for examination without being liable for registration fees, but you must register for the next academic year.
 If you do not submit within the three months, you will be liable for a reduced fee (€1700 per annum/€850 per 6 months) for the remainder of the year.

-Doctorate students liaise with supervisor/s on all aspects of Viva Voce.
+Doctorate students liaise with the internal examinner and supervisor/s on all aspects of Viva Voce.

 Students will be given an unofficial recommendation after their Viva Voce.

 |Doctorate students will undertake a Viva Voce.
 The internal examiner will arrange this and will communicate the details to students.|